benjaminostler/CarCar/README.md

 ```

 **Getting the detail of a manufacturer**
 To get the details of a specific manufacturer, you would use the manufacturer’s id.
-For example, you would use the GET HTTP request to the URL http://localhost:8100/api/manufacturers/1/ to retrieve the details for the manufacturer with the id of 1.
+For example, you would use the GET HTTP request to the URL http://localhost:8100/api/manufacturers/2/ to retrieve the details for the manufacturer with the id of 2.
 The return value of getting a single manufacturer is its name, href, and id.

 **Getting a list of manufacturers**
-To get a list of manufacturers, you would use the GET HTTP request to the URL http://localhost:8100/api/manufacturers/.The list of manufacturers is an object with the key "manufacturers" set to a list of manufacturers.
+To get a list of manufacturers, you would use the GET HTTP request to the URL http://localhost:8100/api/manufacturers/.
+The list of manufacturers is an object with the key "manufacturers" set to a list of manufacturers.

 #### Vehicle models